qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 The overconfidence is sometimes useful:

 - Being confident helps persuading others, increasing social impact.
-- **Self-fulfilling prophecy**: sometimes having confidence make people perform better, make others collaborate more, and then get good result (Note that the power of mere confidence is limited by physical conditions).
+- **Self-fulfilling prophecy**: being confident makes one more eager to do things and withstand failures.
+Most success require confidence to overcome failures in the process.

 ### Hindsight bias